 - To increase the knowledge, skills and capacity of people with disability and their families through information, advice, mentoring, peer support, training and development.

-- To assist people to get the most out of their packages of support.
+- To assist people to get the most out of their NDIS budget and their lives through peer support.

 - To build the capacity of the community to welcome all people.